MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 If you use Excel 2016 and later, you can also use **File** > **Publish** > **Upload** from Excel.
 For more information, see [Publish to Power BI from Microsoft Excel](service-publish-from-excel.md).

-After your workbook is uploaded, it appears in the list of content the workspace:
+After your workbook uploads, it appears in the list of content in the workspace:

 ![Screenshot that shows workbooks in My workspace.](media/service-excel-workbook-files/workbooks-my-workspace.png)